-(1) First Offense:

-(a) Any person who commits an act of domestic violence defined by this Chapter shall be deemed guilty of the offense of domestic violence.
+- (1) First Offense: - (a) Any person who commits an act of domestic violence defined by this Chapter shall be deemed guilty of the offense of domestic violence.
 A person convicted of a first offense of domestic violence shall be imprisoned for a term of not less than ten (10) days or more than one (1) year and shall be fined an amount not less than One Hundred Dollars (\$100) or more than Five Thousand Dollars (\$5,000).
 Mandatory counseling shall be part of sentencing as provided in Section 6.4 of this Chapter, as well as restitution when appropriate.

-(b) The Court may suspend imposition of fines and imprisonment for the first offense and place defendant on probation for not less than three (3) months nor more than one (1) year.
-When a sentence is suspended there must be complete cooperation with the orders of the Court requiring cooperation with the domestic violence program and counseling as ordered.

-(2) Second Offense: A person convicted of a second offense of domestic violence within five (5) years shall be imprisoned for a term of not less than ninety (90) days or more than one (1) year and fined an amount not less than One Thousand Dollars (\$1,000) or more than Five Thousand Dollars (\$5,000).
-Mandatory counseling shall be part of sentencing as provided in Section 5.4 of this Chapter, as well as restitution when appropriate.

-(3) Third or Subsequent Offenses: A person convicted of a third or subsequent offense of domestic violence within five (5) years of the last conviction shall be imprisoned for a term of not less than one hundred eighty (180) days or more than one (1) year and fined an amount of not less than Two Thousand Dollars (\$2,000) or more than Five Thousand Dollars (\$5,000).
+(b) The Court may suspend imposition of fines and imprisonment for the first offense and place defendant on - (b) The Court may suspend imposition of fines and imprisonment for the first offense and place defendant on probation for not less than three (3) months nor more than one (1) year.
+When a sentence is suspended there must be complete cooperation with the orders of the Court requiring cooperation with the domestic violence program and counseling as ordered. - (2) Second Offense: A person convicted of a second offense of domestic violence within five (5) years shall be imprisoned for a term of not less than ninety (90) days or more than one (1) year and fined an amount not less than One Thousand Dollars (\$1,000) or more than Five Thousand Dollars (\$5,000).
+Mandatory counseling shall be part of sentencing as provided in Section 5.4 of this Chapter, as well as restitution when appropriate. - (3) Third or Subsequent Offenses: A person convicted of a third or subsequent offense of domestic violence within five (5) years of the last conviction shall be imprisoned for a term of not less than one hundred eighty (180) days or more than one (1) year and fined an amount of not less than Two Thousand Dollars (\$2,000) or more than Five Thousand Dollars (\$5,000).
 Mandatory counseling shall be part of sentencing as provided in Section 6.4 of this chapter as well as restitution when appropriate.